 DWD and his family have held founder shares in F2G (a University of Manchester spinoff antifungal discovery company) since 1998 and share options in TFF Pharmaceuticals.
 DWD acts or has recently acted as a consultant to Pulmatrix, Pulmocide, Biosergen, TFF Pharmaceuticals, Pfizer, Omega, Novacyt, Rostra Therapeutics, MucPharm, Mundipharma, Lifemine, and Cipla.
 He chairs a data review committee for Pulmocide and was a phase 1 medical monitor for Biosergen.
 In the last 3 years, DWD has been paid for talks on behalf of BioRad, Basilea, and Pfizer.
-He is a longstanding member of the Infectious Disease Society of America Aspergillosis Guidelines group, the European Society for Clinical Microbiology and Infectious Diseases Aspergillosis Guidelines group, and the One World Guideline for Aspergillosis.
+He is a longstanding member of the Infectious Disease Society of America Aspergillosis Guidelines group, the European Society for Clinical Microbiology and Infectious Diseases Aspergillosis.